cawa-93/vite-electron-builder/README.md

 This template uses [Vite](https://github.com/vitejs/vite/) as bundler and [Electron builder](https://www.electron.build/) as compiler.

-This is a minimalist template created mainly for my personal needs and is designed for a **simple and flexible start of your project**.
+This is a minimalist template designed for a **simple and flexible start of your project**.

 ## Status
 - ✅ Building main and renderer endpoints in production mode -- works great.